OscarKhaing/cse15l-lab-reports/lab-report-3.md

 There we go!
 So much cleaner and calming to look at.

-> To use more than one command-line options, put the letters that indicate each option in succession as the `-rl` shown above.
-The order does not matter, `-rl` and `-lr` prints the same results.
+> To use more than one command-line options, put the letters that indicate each option in succession as the `-rl` shown above, or separately `-r -l`.
+The order does not matter, `-rl`,`-r -l`, `-l -r`, and `-lr` prints the same results.

 For the second example, let's try to find the string **"Stupid"** amongst the files: